Persebsi Sibolga

 Persatuan Sepakbola Sibolga (simply known as Persebsi) is an Indonesian football club based in Sibolga, North Sumatra.
 They currently compete in Liga 4 North Sumatra zone.

 Stadium

 Persebsi is based at Horas Stadium in Sibolga.
-This stadium has been standing since the 1980s, where it became a silent witness to the club's glory days until it competed in Division I.
+This stadium has been standing since the 1980s, where it became a silent witness to the club's glory days until it competed in First Division.